Anshul619/HLD-System-Designs/README.md

 | [Apache](https://apache.org/)                            | -                                       | Web Server                       | 512 concurrent requests                           |-|Yes|

 # Tech Guidelines ( from Scalability perspective )
-- Develop the microservice based architecture
+- Develop the microservice based architecture.
 - Generally, we should aim for `MAXIMAL throughput` with `ACCEPTABLE latency`.
 - We must consider `cloud-agnostic approach` ( & onPerm customer approach ) while designing the solution.
+- Identify `READ vs Write` ratio of the apis/queries
   - If it's a READ heavy microservice, the best decision would be to use `Redis` or `multi-read database instances`.
   - If it's WRITE heavy microservice ( `HIGH throughput` ), the best decision would be to use either `Kafka` ( as message queue ) or `DynamoDB` ( as data store ).
     - Both can handle `HIGH throughput`.
+- Identify key components in the architecture like `Data Chunking`, `Data Aggregation` etc.

 # Design Components
 - [SQL vs NoSQL - MySQL, DynomoDB etc.](src/DesignComponents/SQLvsNoSQL)